dongbaoq/dongbaoq.github.io/_books/Smooth-Manifold_Lee2.md

 - Geometry
 ---

-This post illustrates important points (in my view) of the John H.Lee's Introduction to Smooth Manifold Chapter 7 to 8.
+This post illustrates important points (in my view) of the John H.Lee's Introduction to Smooth Manifold Chapter 7 to 10.
 Chapter 7 to 9 consider 'embeddings'.
+Chapter 11 gives an insight to think arbitrary manifold as embedded submanifold of Euclidean space.

 # Chapter 7.
 Submersions, Immersions, and Embeddings